guifi/guifi-cxoln/CXOLN.en_US.md

 >L'adhesió a la xarxa es pot expressar a títol individual o col·lectiu, i comporta l'acceptació dels termes dels [Comuns de la XOLN](#cxoln).
 En qualsevol moment un membre adherit a la xarxa pot renunciar a la seva adhesió conforme al que es preveu en el punt [II.4.
 Finalització de l'acord](4-finalització-de-lacord).
 En cas de renunciar a la seva adhesió podrà recuperar els béns, equips i infraestructures de les que sigui titular, amb independència de on estiguin ubicats, amb la única excepció dels casos descrits en l'apartat [IV.8.
 Finalització de trams de xarxa](#8-finalització-de-trams-de-xarxa).

-The accession to the network can be made as an individual or as collective constituency, and implies the acceptance of the terms and conditions of the FONN Compact.
-At any time a member can renounce to the accession by the means described in the point II.4 End of agreement.
-In case of a renounce the renouncer can recover his goods, equipment and infrastructure of his property, regardless of their location, except in the cases described in the point 4 of the section “About the Proprietorship and Participants”.
+Membership in the network can be undertaken as an individual or as a collective, and implies the acceptance of the terms and conditions of the [CXOLN](#cxoln).
+At any time a member can renounce to the accession by the means described in section [II.4.
+End of Agreement](#4-end-of-agreement).
+In case of a renounce the renouncer can recover his goods, equipment and infrastructure of his property, regardless of their location, except in the cases described in section [IV.8.
+Termination of Network Sections](#8-termination-of-network-sections).

 >### 5. Compromís per el creixement